-In the World Series, Lopez sat out Game One, pinch-hit for Ralph Terry in the seventh inning of Game Two and drew a walk.
+In the World Series, Lopez went 0-for-2 in Game One, then pinch-hit for Ralph Terry in the seventh inning of Game Two and drew a walk.
 He was on the bench for Game Three, but in Game Four he took over in the fourth inning for Mickey Mantle, who left the game with a hip injury.
 Lopez helped the cause with a two-run single in the seventh inning.
 New York won, 7-0, and went up three games to one.
 Game Five turned into no contest in a hurry.
 Joey Jay started and lasted two-thirds of an inning, and the Reds used seven more pitchers before the Yankees won, 13-5.
 Lopez tripled in a run in the first inning.
 In the fourth he hammered a three-run homer, and he brought home a fifth run with a bunt in the sixth.

 “I had a pretty good World Series in 1961,” Lopez reflected in 2003, “I only got up to bat nine times but I got three hits and seven RBIs.
 I had to do something, because I had such a lousy season in 1961."
 Asked why he didn’t play as much in 1961, Lopez replied, “With all those guys hitting home runs, they didn’t need me!
 Maris, and Mantle, and Blanchard, and Howard, and Skowron, and Yogi, those guys were hitting home runs all over the place.
 Six guys hit 20 or more home runs. … But not only did those Yankee teams hit well, but they were good defensive ballclubs.
 People never gave us enough credit for being a good defensive club.”